Benja-blip/yahoo-finance-sentiment-analysis/README.md

 # yahoo-finance-sentiment-analysis

-This is Web scraper visits Yahoo Finance every 5 minutes and searches for recently published articles about publicly traded companies.
+This program visits Yahoo Finance every 5 minutes and searches for recently published articles about publicly traded companies.

 The ultimate goal is seamless integration with a trading platform API, so that shares of a given company can be bought in connection with breaking news.